QUICK ANSWER

 Quitclaim Deed

 A quitclaim deed provides no warranties whatsoever.
-The grantor transfers whatever interest they have, if any, without guaranteeing that they have any interest at all.
+The grantor transfers whatever interest they have, if any, without warranting that they have any interest at all.
 If the grantor has full ownership, the grantee receives full ownership.
 If the grantor has no interest, the grantee receives nothing.

 Quitclaim deeds are used to: